parcel-bundler/website/src/getting-started/migration.md

 ---
 layout: layout.njk
 eleventyNavigation:
-  key: "Migration"
-  title: "🚚 Migration"
+  title: 🚚 Migration
-  order: 100
+  order: 5
 summary: Some tips for migration from Parcel 1 to Parcel 2
 ---